Tawneystitt/Tawneystitt/README.md

 <h1>Hi, I'm Tawney Stitt! <a href="[https://www.linkedin.com/in/tawneystitt/]"></a> </h1>

-<b>💬I am a Computer Information Systems student at the University of Louisville.
-This portfolio go's over my projects I have completed during my time at University of Louisville.
+<b>💬I am a Computer Information Systems student at the University of Louisville majoring in web development.
+This portfolio go's over my projects I have completed during my time at the University of Louisville.
 Thanks for checking it out!</br>

 <h2>Resume and Cover Letter:</h2>